daniel-temko/DriverSignatures/README.md

 - _Disease.Classifications.csv_: Table mapping cancer types to cancer groups with COSMIC mutational signature annotations
 - _TCGA.Files.csv_: Table containing file paths for TCGA mutation data

+Line 396 of DriverSpectrums.R uses the results of running ANNOVAR (1) on the output from line 393

 ### Preprocessing
 DriverSpectrums.R loads mutation data into R, along with its associated metadata.